RenderKit/ospray/doc/api.md

 To use the API, OSPRay must be initialized with a "device".
 A device is the object which implements the API.
-Creating and initializing a device can be done in either of two ways: command line arguments using `ospInit` or manually instantiating a device and setting paramters on it.
+Creating and initializing a device can be done in either of two ways: command line arguments using `ospInit` or manually instantiating a device and setting parameters on it.

 ### Command Line Arguments